kosmios1/Beetle-Quest/README.md

 > Being in test mode the microservices which are started in this mode have the following characteristics:
 >
 > - mTLS is disabled.
+> - The service is available at `http://localhost:8080`.
 > - Authorization is provided by an API key instead of Oauth2 (to use mock tokens in testing environment).
 > - Data are stored in memory.
 > - The services are not behind a reverse proxy.
-> - The services CORS protection is disabled.
 > - The services will not be able to communicate with the other services, they simulate the other services with a memory storage thanks to the mock repositories.

 > [!NOTE]
 > The unit tests are developed to test one service at the time.
-The right procedure would be to run a specific test and
+The right procedure would be to run a specific microservice and
+> its test, found in `./beetle-quest/tests/unit/postman/beetle_quest-<service-name>_service-unit_tests.json`.
-> run only the right section in postman, then stop the service, run the next service with its tests.
+> Then stop the service, run the next service with its tests.

 The first thing to do is to build a test image of a service (from the deploy folder), for example the `auth` service: